IBMTechSales/klp-workshop-labs/2153-Evaluate-App-TransformationAdvisor/README - Copy.md

     Open Liberty

     a.
 From a Terminal window, change to the directory where the Transformation Advisor migration bundle is located.

-        cd ~/modresorts-bundle

     b.
 Run the Docker build command to build the image

     - The name of the docker image will be **modresorts:1.0,** as specified by the -t (tag) parameter.

-    - The container image is built from the directives in the **Containerfile** as specified by the -f (tag) parameter.
+    - The name of the Dockerfile will be **Containerfile** as specified by the -f (tag) parameter.

-    - The Container image is built using the artifacts in the current directoy of the migration bunlde, as specified by the training **dot** on the command
+    - The Dockerfile used is in the current directory, as specified by the training **dot** on the command

+            cd ~/modresorts-bundle

             docker build --no-cache -t modresorts:1.0 -f Containerfile .

-    When complete, you will see that the Container image was created and tagged as “**modresorts:1.0**”
+    When complete, you will see that the Docker image was created and tagged as “**modresorts:1.0**”

     ![](./images/media/image77.png)

     c.
-List the Container image and its tag.
+List the Docker image and its tag.
 The name of the image is “**modresorts**” and is tagged as “**1.0**”

         docker images | grep modresorts

     ![](./images/media/image78.png)

-2. Run the Modresorts app in the container
+2. Run the Docker image

-        docker run -d -p 9081:9080 --name modresorts modresorts:1.0

     - **-d** runs the docker command in detached mode